How to Stop Hair Breakage Effectively in 10 Easy Ways

 Split ends have you feeling down?
 Rough, brittle hair getting in the way of that dream hairstyle?
 We feel you.
 There’s nothing worse than trying to achieve the look of your dreams, only to continually hit a roadblock brought to you by incessant breakage.
 While breakage can be a result of many unavoidable things like harsh temperature shifts and environmental factors, there are a few culprits that you can eliminate one-on-one to make split ends a worry of the past, so keep reading to find out how to stop hair breakage in a snap.

 To end the vicious cycle for good, we put together a slew of helpful guidelines, from getting the best hair breakage treatment for your hair type to common hair breakage repair guidelines.
-Read on:
+Read on how to stop hair breakage.

-1. Choose the right shampoo.
+1. Choose the Right Shampoo

 Depending on your hair type, there are specific shampoos to use to help bring out your hair’s natural luster, shine, and inner strength to help it stay healthy-looking and brimming with integrity.
-When learning how to prevent hair breakage, first and foremost, you want to look for products that are hydrating and moisturizing, as these help keep your locks smooth and nourished from the core.
-You also want to keep an eye out for shampoos that contain shea butter, coconut oil, or almond oil, as the oils in these shampoos can help trap moisture into a vulnerable hair shaft.
+When learning how to prevent hair breakage, first and foremost, you want to look for products that are hydrating and moisturizing, as this help keep your locks smooth and nourished from the core.
+You also want to keep an eye out for shampoos that contain shea butter, coconut oil, or almond oil, as the oils in these shampoos can help trap moisture in a vulnerable hair shaft.

-Need a reco for systems that stop hair breakage?
-We love Suave Professionals Coconut Oil Infusion Damage Repair Shampoo, because not only does it nourish hair from the outside in, but when paired with Coconut Oil Infusion Damage Repair Conditioner, it also helps lock in a crucial amount of hydration, smoothness, and prevent more damage, too.
+Need a recommendation for systems that stop hair breakage?
+We love Suave Professionals Coconut Oil Infusion Damage Repair Shampoo, because not only does it nourish hair from the outside in, but when paired with Coconut Oil Infusion Damage Repair Conditioner, it also helps lock in a crucial amount of hydration, and smoothness, and prevent more damage, too.

-2. Consider a keratin-infusing formula when learning how to stop hair breakage.
+2. Consider a keratin-infusing formula

 While all conditioners are geared towards deeply nourishing and moisturizing your hair, it’s important to choose a reparative conditioner specifically, especially if your hair has been damaged to the point of being prone to split ends.